OpenChargingCloud/WWCP_ISO15118/README.md

-This software will allow the communication between World Wide Charging Protocol (WWCP) entities and entities implementing _ISO/IEC 15118-20_.
+This software will allow the communication between World Wide Charging Protocol (WWCP) entities and entities implementing _ISO/IEC 15118-20_ and _ISO/IEC 15118-8_ for wireless communication.
 The focus of this protocol are the communication aspects between an electric vehicle and an e-mobility charging station.

 ## Differences to the official protocol specification